Chinese Company Creates Nuclear Battery

 Key Takeaways:

-• Chinese company Betavolt claims to have developed a postage-stamp-sized nuclear battery capable of supplying power for decades without recharging.
+• Chinese company Betavolt has developed a postage-stamp-sized nuclear battery capable of powering devices for decades (envisioned 50+ years) without recharging.

 See a mistake?
 Contact us.